 j) Sexual reproduction: Sexual reproduction takes place by isogamy, anisogamy and oogamy.
 In isogamy the fusing gametes are morphologically similar e.g. Chlamydomonas eugametos.
 In Spirogyra the gametes are immobile mass of cytoplasm.
 Such gametes are fused with each other by the process called conjugation.
 When the fusing gametes are morphologically different i.e. one is smaller and the other is larger, such gametes are called anisogametes and the process of fusion is called anisogamy (e.g. Chlamydomonas braunii).
 In oogamy the fusing gametes are not only morphologically different but they also show behavioural differences.
 The smaller male gamete is motile whereas the larger female gamete is non motile.
 The fusion between the gametes produces diploid oospore.
 The gametes are produced inside specialised structures called gametangia.
 In case of oogamous reproduction the gametangia are morphologically distinguishable as male and female gametangia.
 The degree of complexity of gametangia varies greatly.
 The most complex type of gametangium is found in Chara.
 The male sex organ in Chara is called globule and the female is known as nucule.
-(Figs. 2.5)
+(Figs. 3.5)

-Figs. 2.5 : Different form of asexual spores in the members of algae (i-o)

-k) Life cycle pattern: The life cycle pattern in algae is variable.
+Figs. 3.5 : Different form of asexual spores in the members of algae (i-o) k) Life cycle pattern: The life cycle pattern in algae is variable.
 In the life cycle haploid and diploid phase repeats in a cyclic manner and such repetition is called alternation of generation.
 There are five different types of alternation of generation found in algae, such as haplontic, diplontic, diplohaplontic, haplobiontic and diplobiontic.
 In haplontic life cycle the haploid phase is predominant and the diploid phage is represented only by zygote.
 Here, the plant body is haploid.
 The gametes produced by the gametangia are also haploid.
 The haploid gametes are fused to form diploid zygote which undergoes meiosis to return further into haplophase called meiospores or meiozoospores.
 The latter germinates to give rise to the new haploid individual.
-This pattern of life cycle is found in the members of Chlorophyceae (Word diagram 2.1).
+This pattern of life cycle is found in the members of Chlorophyceae (Word diagram 3.1).
 The diplontic life cycle is characterised by the predominance of diploid phase in the life cycle.
 Here the plant body is sporophyte and diploid.
 It bears diploid gametangia where gametes are produced as a result of gametogenic meiosis.
 The gametes thus produced undergo sexual union to form zygote (2n).
 Zygote germinates directly to form new individual and during germination no meiosis occurs.
-This type of life cycle is exhibited in many diatoms (Word diagram 2.2).
+This type of life cycle is exhibited in many diatoms (Word diagram 3.2).
 In diplohaplontic life cycle pattern both the haploid and diploid phase is equally dominant.
-The diploid phase is known as sporophyte and the haploid phase is known as gametophyte (Word diagram 2.3).
-The sporophytic phase produces sporangia from which spores are formed as a result of reduction division.
-Spores germinate to give rise to the haploid gametophyte.
-The gametophyte bears sex organs from which gametes are produced.
-The gametes of opposite sexuality fuses to form zygote.
-The zygote thus produced undergoes mitotic division and form diploid sporophytic
+The diploid phase is known as sporophyte and the haploid phase is known as gametophyte (Word diagram 3.3).
+The sporophytic

-Word Diagram 2.1 : Haplontic life cycle (Spirogyra)
+Word Diagram 3.1 : Haplontic life cycle (Spirogyra)

-Word Diagram 2.2 : Diplontic life cycle (Diatom)
+Word Diagram 3.2 : Diplontic life cycle (Diatom)

-Word Diagram 2.3 : Diplohaplontic type of cycle of algae.
+Word Diagram 3.3 : Diplohaplontic type of cycle of algae.